schepisii2/TravelingSalesmanEvolution/README.md

 • How children are generated (genetic operators)
 • How to decide who becomes parents in the next generation (survival selection)
 • How to decide when to stop
-For example, a classical “genetic algorithm” (GA) typically uses a binary encoding— individuals are represented as a fixed-length string of 1’s and 0’s that maps to a solution to the problem in a particular way.
+For example, a classical “genetic algorithm” (GA) typically uses a binary encoding—individuals are represented as a fixed-length string of 1’s and 0’s that maps to a solution to the problem in a particular way.
 Breeding parents in a GA are often selected by drawing individuals from the parent population probabilistically proportionate to their fitness.
-Genetic operators are typically bit-flip mutation (flip each bit with independent probability 1 n
-, where n is the length of the binary string) and 1-point crossover (pick a position c the binary string, then generate a child by taking the first c bits from one parent and the remaining n − c bits from the other).
-If there are µ parents, then GAs will typically generate λ = µ children, and all children survive to the next generation.
+Genetic operators are typically bit-flip mutation (flip each bit with independent probability 1 n, where n is the length of the binary string) and 1-point crossover (pick a position c the binary string, then generate a child by taking the first c bits from one parent and the remaining n 􀀀 c bits from the other).
+If there are  parents, then GAs will typically generate  =  children, and all children survive to the next generation.
 On the other hand “evolutionary strategies” (ES) work differently.
-There are two kinds: (µ, λ) and (µ + λ).
-In either case, many types of encodings are possible and all parents breed to produce λ >> µ children, typically only with some kind of mutation.
-In a (µ, λ)-ES, individuals are strictly ordered by fitness and the best µ of the λ children become parents in the next generation, while in a (µ + λ)-ES, both the children and parents are strictly ordered and the best µ of the µ + λ individuals survive to become parents in the next generation.
+There are two kinds: (; ) and ( + ).
+In either case, many types of encodings are possible and all parents breed to produce  >>  children, typically only with some kind of mutation.
+In a (; )-ES, individuals are strictly ordered by fitness and the best  of the  children become parents in the next generation, while in a ( + )-ES, both the children and parents are strictly ordered and the best  of the  +  individuals survive to become parents in the next generation.
 There are many other variations.
 I’ve given you a few reference, below, for you to explore your options.